Configuring GitHub Actions for Automated WCAG Checks

 • Resolve deferred role attribute injection by implementing explicit wait conditions.

-• Adjust wait-for-network-idle or deploy a custom MutationObserver to track dynamic route transitions.
+• Use waitForLoadState('networkidle') or a custom MutationObserver to track dynamic route transitions.

 Headless browsers in CI environments lack the rendering latency of local dev servers.
 You must explicitly synchronize scanner execution with framework hydration cycles.